How to Stop And Prevent DDoS Attacks On Your Website?

 MalCare’s firewall gives your site protection against DDoS attacks in two ways:

 - Proactively Block Malicious Traffic – Every device using the internet has a unique identification code called an IP address.
 If a particular IP address carries out malicious activities, the plugin detects and blacklists it.
 The firewall relies on a database of these blacklisted IP addresses.
 When a visitor’s browser makes a request to your website’s server, the firewall first checks the IP address against its database.
 If it is found to be blacklisted, the IP address is automatically blocked from accessing your site.
 Thus, it blocks the hacker before accessing the site.
+If good traffic is accidentally blocked, check out our guide on whitelisting an ip address.

 - Proactively Block Suspicious Activity – Apart from relying on the database, the firewall will also analyze the kind of activity an IP address is carrying out on your website.
 For example, the firewall knows where your login requests usually originate from – say the United States.
 If a hacker in Russia is making incorrect login attempts on your site, it will flag it as suspicious and block it.